Baháʼí Faith on life after death: Teachings and beliefs

-Even though heaven is a condition more than a place it is still described as a realm where those who are close to God also are close to each other.
+Even though heaven is a condition more than a place, it is still described as a realm where those close to God are also close to each other.
 Thus in the afterlife one encounters the prophets of old and other historical people.
-While the individual experiences dramatic changes from birth and the stages of life in this world then death and life beyond, Baháʼís hold it is the same soul, the same sense of identity, through the dramatic changes of circumstances.
-However the worlds of the womb, life in this world and the life beyond are actually interwoven.
+While the individual experiences dramatic changes from birth and the stages of life in this world, then death and life beyond, Baháʼís hold that it is the same soul, the same sense of identity, through the dramatic changes of circumstances.
+However, the worlds of the womb, life in this world, and the life beyond are actually interwoven.
 It's not like moving to a distant place - the afterlife is also "here", unseen by those living on earth.
-Life in this world affects that one and life in that one affects this.
-Death is about the letting go of the physical frame and its requirements and has no real identity itself.
+Life in this world and life in that one affect this.
+Death is about letting go of the physical frame and its requirements, and has no real identity itself.

 Judgement Day is perceived to be about the time after a new Revelator when the followers of the former dispensation are judged/tested.
 If they are affirmed they are "raised" or "return" (not as individuals but as types of people, like John the Baptist was the return of Elijah but not Elijah himself.)
 The circumstances of mass "resurrection" in the last days refers to when the process will be world embracing rather than in one country or people or another.
 This is also one of many reasons why Baháʼís do not believe in the literal return to earth of the same individual soul as is believed by those who hold to reincarnation.
 Thus this Judgement Day is not the same as the judgement that happens after death but there too there is a judgement and the reality behind the words one lived by are measured.
-Rewards for correctly applying virtues and punishments for incorrectly doing so are settled but ongoing learning still takes place starting in the last moments of earthly life.
-Baháʼís believe we will know and converse with those we have known as well as those who have already died.
+Rewards for correctly applying virtues and punishments for incorrectly doing so are settled, but ongoing learning still takes place starting in the last moments of earthly life.
+Baháʼís believe we will know and converse with those we have known and those who have already died.

 Expressing information about the afterlife is inherently limited in this life.
 It is explained that the next life is fundamentally different in many ways from this life.
-The parallel is made comparing life in the womb with this life and the changes after birth to the changes after death.
+The parallel is made comparing life in the womb with this life and the changes from birth to death.
 Realities of the latter are not available even as concepts in the former - they are ineffable.
-The idea of a body in the next world is still present but it is a heavenly body.
+The idea of a body in the next world is still present, but it is a heavenly body.
 There is a realm of lights and reunion with deceased associates.
-God will be witnessed as if it were a sun in the sky but there is no night.
-The sanctity of human nature is affirmed when it reflects the light of God and the truths of existence become known and a basic fear of death is overcome and a universal acceptance of the religions as coming from one source.
+God will be witnessed as if it were a sun in the sky, but there is no night.
+The sanctity of human nature is affirmed when it reflects the light of God and the truths of existence become known, a basic fear of death is overcome, and a universal acceptance of the religions as coming from one source.